May 14, 2026

 Florida Forum and Florida Defenses

-When a Florida-based merchant is sued in Florida court, Florida law provides several defenses that are useful in MCAn engagements.
-Florida courts have shown willingness in recent years to scrutinize MCA agreements for whether they are truly purchases of receivables or, in substance, disguised loans subject to Florida usury law.
+When a Florida-based merchant is sued in Florida court, Florida law is the framework that applies, and a licensed attorney handles any defense.
+In recent years, some Florida courts have examined MCA agreements over whether they are purchases of receivables or, in substance, loans, an issue tied to Florida usury law.

 Florida usury law caps interest at 18 percent for most commercial loans up to $500,000, and at 25 percent above that, with criminal usury at 45 percent.
-If a court recharacterizes an MCA as a loan, the effective rate, often well into triple digits in APR terms, can be a basis for defense.
+Whether an MCA could be treated as a loan, and what its effective rate would mean, is a legal question a licensed attorney would assess for a specific contract.

-This is not a defense your relief firm can raise on its own.
-It is a legal defense that requires an independent Florida-licensed attorney to plead and litigate.
+This is not something a relief firm can raise.
+Any such legal argument requires an independent Florida-licensed attorney to plead and litigate.

 The Settlement Posture in Florida

 That said, Florida-based merchants still face daily ACH debits, business credit damage, processor disruption, and the general financial chaos of MCA default.
-The state advantages are leverage.
-They are not a substitute for a coherent settlement strategy and, when needed, legal representation.
+The state’s legal landscape is one factor among many.
+It is not a substitute for a coherent settlement strategy and, when needed, legal representation from an attorney you retain.

 How to Use the Florida Advantages

-If you operate a Florida business, make sure your relief advisor understands the Florida posture.
-Make sure any attorney referral is to a Florida-licensed attorney, not an out-of-state lawyer who cannot practice in your state.
-Use the homestead protection in negotiations as a real, documentable limit on what funders can extract from you personally.
+If you operate a Florida business, make sure your relief advisor understands the Florida context.
+Make sure any attorney referral is to a Florida-licensed attorney rather than an out-of-state lawyer.
+Where the homestead exemption applies, it can be a documentable factor in negotiations, and a licensed attorney can confirm how it applies to you.

 Delancey Street is a business debt-relief company, not a law firm.
 When a matter requires legal work, we refer you to an independent attorney from our referral network; the attorney–client relationship is between you and that attorney.